Diffels/ULG_Flex_Residential_Load/ramp_mobility/readme.txt

 Main Assumptions:

-    1. The charging pattern is 'uncontrolled,' i.e., as soon as the EV comes back home, it charges at the nominal charger power (which is an input) until fully charged.
+    1. The charging pattern is 'uncontrolled,' i.e., as soon as the EV comes back home, it charges at the nominal charger power (which is defined according to a probability array among 4 fixed values) until fully charged.
     2. Each departure in the occupancy profile corresponds to a departure with the EV, except for departures that last less than 10 minutes, which are not considered as EV usage.
     3. At each EV departure, a probability is computed (depending on the energy available in the EV and the energy